kubedb/docs/docs/guides/mongodb/reconfigure/overview.md

 6. When it finds a `MongoDBOpsRequest` CR, it halts the `MongoDB` object which is referred from the `MongoDBOpsRequest`.
 So, the `KubeDB` Provisioner  operator doesn't perform any operations on the `MongoDB` object during the reconfiguring process.

-7. Then the `KubeDB` Ops-manager operator will replace the existing configuration with the new configuration provided or merge the new configuration with the existing configuration according to the `MogoDBOpsRequest` CR.
+7. Then the `KubeDB` Ops-manager operator will replace the existing configuration with the new configuration provided or merge the new configuration with the existing configuration according to the `MongoDBOpsRequest` CR.

 8. Then the `KubeDB` Ops-manager operator will restart the related PetSet Pods so that they restart with the new configuration defined in the `MongoDBOpsRequest` CR.